-We’ve planned more than 10,000 trips to Disney locations over the years, so we know what it takes to make sure your kids have Big Fun while at Disney World.
+We’ve planned more than 10,000 trips to Disney locations over the years, so we know what it takes to make sure your kids have Big Fun while at Walt Disney World® Resort.
 Here are just a few of the amazing and magical things you can do with your little ones at Disney World, but always feel free to ask us and follow our blog to see our trip reports and latest tips and tricks!

 You will see hundreds if not thousands of pins on folks around the parks; you can get all the scoop on how pin trading works and the best ways to go about it through Disney’s site.

 Character Meet & Greet — fun ways to collect signatures

 All of the characters in Disney World will sign autographs and take pictures with your kids — this is probably THE best way for your kids to get up-close interaction with their favorite characters.
 There are many ways to go about getting autographs and turning them into keepsakes to commemorate your Small World Big Fun vacations.
 Here are a couple of ideas: